oubino/locpix_points/README.rst

     - -c Path to configuration .yaml file
     - -m Path to the model to to evaluate
     - -p (Optional) Location of processed files, if not specified defaults to project_directory/processed
-    - -e (Optional) If given then explain algorithms are run on the datas

 *Description*

 Data is loaded in from the test folder and the model from the model_path.
 This model is then evaluated on the dataset and metrics are provided.
-If the explain argument is given then explain algorithms are also run on the dataset

 Data loaded in from